ajayragh97/ajayragh97.github.io/_novels/forged_in_infinity/chapter-00070.md

 safety, you need to leave the country.
 I know it's a lot to ask, but it's the only way to be truly safe.*

-Elara relayed these messages to Auror Hawthorne, her voice shaking with barely suppressed anger.
+Elara relayed these messages to Isabelle, her voice shaking with barely suppressed anger.
 The Aurors' reactions were immediate and visceral.
 Auror Vance's hand tightened around his wand, his knuckles turning white.
-Auror Hawthorne's expression hardened, her eyes flashing with a cold fury.
+Isabelle's expression hardened, her eyes flashing with a cold fury.

 "The No-Maj government... involved in this?" she said, her voice low and dangerous.
 "Kidnapping magical children?
 Using them for research?"